But the spirit of the LORD clothed Gideon; and he blew a shofar; and Abiezer was gathered together after him. Judges 6:34

 At first glance this verse seems to merely record how Gideon called up the troops, using the shofar like a bugle or another type of horn.
 But note that the summons to battle is juxtaposed with a profound spiritual change in Gideon.
 The classical commentators explain that Gideon was “enclothed” with a spirit of might and courage from G-d.
 Then he blows the shofar.

-Gideon used the shofar to summon Aviezer, but to summon troops from elsewhere he sent messengers.
+Note that he used the shofar to summon Aviezer, but to summon troops from elsewhere he sends messengers.
 The Aviezer clan was devoted, and apparently joined him instinctively upon hearing the call of the shofar.

 The shofar appears again in Chapter 7.
 After Gideon pares down his troops to an elite fighting force of 300 shock troops, he equips each soldier with a shofar.
 These shofars were not intended merely as a tactical combat tool, but to gain spiritual advantage as well.
 As Rashi notes (Judges 7:13), they carried shofars and torches as reminders of the merit of the Giving of the Torah.